 Now, when it comes to the actual price, according to Zola experts, the average cost of a live wedding band for 2023 was $2,000–$7,000.

-Though booking a live performance seems to be the less popular option of the two (15 percent to 71 percent), there are a lot of pros to going with a wedding band.
+Though booking a live performance seems to be the less popular option of the two, there are a lot of pros to going with a wedding band.
 One of which is the palpable energy a concert gives off that you can’t quite duplicate with a song recording.
 Another is the spontaneity and personal nature of having a live band playing music distinctly for your night.
 Whether you're booking a wedding band from Chicago or Los Angeles, a live band is a fun, unique touch for your wedding day.